|

 and for very good reasons, one of us has to

 cancel or reschedule.
-In seven years of teaching,
+In eight years of teaching,

 this has happened only a handful of times.